gbif/hp-gb33/financial-support.md

 Please see below for more details on the guidelines for seeking partial funding for the event.
 Link to the application form can be found at the bottom of the page.

-The deadline for applying for partial financial suppport is **ADD DATE**.
+The deadline for applying for partial financial suppport is **5 June 2026**.

 The GBIF Secretariat will inform applicants about the outcome of their application shortly after the deadline.